realjck/mood-palet/README.md

 ### Features roadmap (todo):
 - [X] Outsources the Docker container database to ensure the persistence of data

+- [ ] Better generation of unique links for creating palette URLs

+- [ ] OAuth2 social sign-in

+- [ ] DB sqlite to MariaDB

 - [ ] Home page with palettes created by all users

-- [ ] Adds navbar for visitors to all pages with access to the home page
+- [ ] Navbar for visitors to all pages with access to the home page

-- [ ] Review the color algorithm for better results for photographs
+- [ ] Crop picture feature / Removal of the generate button

 - [ ] Click on the palettes to access their page, instead of the link button

-- [ ] Removal of the generate button and display of palettes directly when uploading the photo

-- [ ] Adaptation of the UI for smartphones with addition of a share button on palette pages and addition of hexadecimal codes that can be copied by clicking
+- [ ] Share button on palette pages

+- [ ] Copy hexadecimal code on click

-- [ ] Better generation of unique links for creating palette URLs
+- [ ] UI Dark mode